Issue of the Week: Population.

 Africa has the fastest growing population in the world, the most children born per family, is about to account for two of five people in the world, with a median age of 19.

 One year ago, The New York Times began a series: Old World, Young Africa.
-Last week it ran the most recent installment on the front page, How a TV Hit Sparked Debate About Having Too Many Babies, focussed squarely on the issue of population, in a manner that examined how much the issue has and hasn’t changed at the same time, and all the complexities involved.
+Last week it ran the most recent installment on the front page, How a TV Hit Sparked Debate About Having Too Many Babies, focused squarely on the issue of population, in a manner that examined how much the issue has and hasn’t changed at the same time, and all the complexities involved.

-These articles don’t delve into the larger macro issue of the unsustainabllty of resource dependent productivity driven economics in a world of finite resources already well beyond it’s carrying capacity, per se.
+These articles don’t delve into the larger macro issue of the unsustainability of resource dependent productivity driven economics in a world of finite resources already well beyond it’s carrying capacity, per se.
 The examples of nations that are worried about increasing their birthrate to maintain economic viability in an outmoded economic model are refered to but not examined in any depth.
 African families barely surviving because they can’t afford the number of children they are having–and the pushback against that out of necessity by them, especially the women, makes the point.
 And the destructive impact globally is made in numerous ways.
 It reminds that in many ways borders are an illusion, we are in one world like it or not, and will provide basic needs, rights and opportunity for all, or reap the whirlwind.

 We will be back to cover this issue more.
-But as a starting point, the articles, particularly the most recent, and the extraordinary introductory piece, The World s Becoming More African (linked in the current article), are not only must reads, but are done so best without any further commntary at this point:
+But as a starting point, the articles, particularly the most recent, and the extraordinary introductory piece, The World s Becoming More African (linked in the current article), are not only must reads, but are done so best without any further commentary at this point:

 “How a TV Hit Sparked Debate About Having Too Many Babies”, Old World, Young Africa, By Ruth Maclean, Photographs by Yagazie Emezi, October 22, 2024